top of page

 On Opening Day, the course measured 3,300 yards and was easily the longest nine holes in Queensland.

-So why the ultimate change of name?
-With the advent of the new railway siding, the Goodna golf course was not at Goodna.
+So why the ultimate name change?
+With the advent of the new railway siding, the Goodna golf course was no longer at Goodna.
 It was at Gailes.
-This resulted in confusion for visitors travelling by rail, who often alighted at the wrong stop, so in 1935 Goodna Golf Club became Gailes Golf Club.
-It was clear the course was something special and recognition came with the hosting of the Queensland Open in 1952 and again two years later.
+This confused visitors travelling by rail, who often alighted at the wrong stop, so in 1935, Goodna Golf Club became Gailes Golf Club.
+It was clear the course was special, and recognition came with hosting the Queensland Open in 1952 and again two years later.

-While Gailes Golf Club has an illustrious history and has always championed the traditions of the game, it is equally committed to continuing to maintain and improve its excellent facilities for the enjoyment of current and future generations.
+While Gailes Golf Club has an illustrious history and has always championed the traditions of the game, it is equally committed to maintaining and improving its excellent facilities for the enjoyment of current and future generations.

 Source GGC